-26A - 26G Fraud Offenses (except Counterfeiting/Forgery and Bad Checks)
+26A - 26H Fraud Offenses (except Counterfeiting/Forgery)

-The intentional perversion of the truth for the purpose of inducing another person or other entity in reliance upon it to part with something of value or to surrender a legal right
+The intentional perversion of the truth for the purpose of inducing another person or other entity in reliance upon it to part with something of value or to surrender a legal right.

 When classifying fraud cases other than the most obvious ones, e.g., con games, swindles, etc., agencies should use care in applying the facts of the case to the definition of Fraud.
-Often questions arise as to whether or not the facts of a case describe a Fraud or a Larceny.
+Often questions arise as to whether the facts of a case describe a Fraud or a Larceny.
 Though both offenses can involve theft, it is the method used to steal that differentiates the two.
-Fraud is achieved through deceit or lying, whereas Larceny is the physical taking of something.
+Fraud is achieved through deceit or lying; larceny, is the physical taking of something.